For Teens

 The amount of time it takes to treat your smile with braces depends on three key factors:

-• Early treatment — Most of the early treatment Dr. Donnelly recommends is orthopedic in nature (not braces).
+• Early treatment — Most of the early treatment Dr. Al Khafaji recommends is orthopedic in nature (not braces).
 Orthopedic treatment is limited to when a child is growing.
 It is the ideal time to correct skeletal abnormalities like overbites, underbites, cross bites, and severe crowding.
-In most cases Dr. Donnelly’s early treatment will prevent the need for extraction of permanent teeth and jaw surgery.
+In most cases, Dr. Al Khafaji’s early treatment will prevent the need for extraction of permanent teeth and jaw surgery.
 He has found that placement of braces for early treatment is usually not needed, because braces are the most effective when most or all of the permanent teeth are erupted.

 • What needs correction — The amount of treatment needed to correct a problem will determine how long the process takes.
 Different patients react to treatments differently, so while it may take one patient only 12 months to complete his or her treatment, it may take another 24 months.
 Treatment times can vary depending on how quickly your body responds and how much work is needed to give you the show-stopping smile you desire.